Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in the MBL phenomenological model

 \section{Operator growth in the MBL phenomenological model}

-In this section, we study the operator growth and the Krylov complexity in the MBL phenomenological model~\cite{husePhenomenology2014} to compare with the results in the previous section.
-A defining feature of the MBL system is the existence of the local integrals of motion~\cite{PhysRevLett.111.127201,PhysRevB.91.085425}, namely the ``$\ell$-bits", resulting in the following phenomenological model
+In this section, we study the operator growth and the Krylov complexity in the MBL phenomenological model to compare with the results in the previous sections.
+A defining feature of the MBL system is the existence of the local integrals of motion~\cite{serbynLocal2013,husePhenomenology2014,chandranConstructing2015,ROS2015420,rademakerExplicit2016}, namely the ``$\ell$-bits", which allow us to describe the MBL system by the following phenomenological model